kenxle/php_framework/README.txt

 example_inline.css.php - inline css with dynamic php vars example.js - straightforward js
 example.css - straightforward css

 If your IDE lets you search by filename, this becomes very helpful.
-A search for example gives all files related to that page, each specified by it's extension.
+A search for "example" gives all files related to that page, each distinguished by it's extension.